Motor Vehicle Accident Information

-Refer all inquiries from the other party or their representative to Safety, Risk &
+Refer all inquiries from the other party or their representative to integrated Risk

-except the investigating police authority, your supervisor, Cal State San Marcos Safety,
+except the investigating police authority, your supervisor, or CSUSM Integrated Management

 glove compartment, which you may use to write down as much information as you can.

-Tear off the perforated part and give it to the other driver so he/she will know who
+Tear off the perforated part and give it to the other driver so that they will know

-If there were injuries to non-state parties, or if the other party suffered significant
+- If there were injuries or significant property damage to the other (non-State) parties,

-property damage, report the accident to the Office of Risk and Insurance Management
+report the accident to the Office of Risk and Insurance Management (ORIM) by telephone

-a voicemail message with a telephone number where you may be reached the next business
+with a telephone number where you may be reached the next business day.
+If the accident

-If a death is caused by the accident, report it as soon as possible to the University
+resulted in a fatality, report it as soon as possible to the University Police Department

 - All accidents involving any state-owned vehicle or any vehicle used for state business